SamiirDeveloper/bootsrap-webpage/README.md

 - **Form validation:** Requires name, email, and acceptance of terms before submission.
 - **User submissions table:** Hard-coded sample data with striped and hoverable rows.
 - **Sticky footer:** Footer stays at the bottom of the page regardless of content length.
-- **Accessible and semantic HTML:** Proper use of labels, aria attributes, and structure.
 - **Social media and contact links:** Interactive icons with Font Awesome.

 ## Technologies Used